timb-machine-mirrors/pfuntner-toys/doc/git.md

 The are no special options or arguments introduced by the script but a plethora of them are supported by the real `git` utility.

 ## Example
 There isn't much to show.
 Just use the script instead of `git` directly.
+You might notice that `git` prompts for your user and password for some operations and they are provided automatically.

 ## Notes
 - Instead of putting `$HOME/bin` early in my `$PATH`, I usually just create a shell alias for `git` which leads to my script.